-If you’re not into a minimalist design, you can also check out this watch off Movado’s 1881 collection, which pays homage to the year that the company was established.
+If you’re not into a minimalist design, you can also check out this watch from Movado’s 1881 collection, which pays homage to the year that the company was established.

 Movado Connect 2.0 Smartwatch

-Movado is known for its classic analog watches, but the company also has a collection of well-reviewed smartwatches, such as the Movado Connect digital watch, which is compatible with both Android and iOs.
+Movado is known for its classic analog watches, but the company also has a collection of well-reviewed smartwatches, such as the Movado Connect smartwatch, which is compatible with both Android and iOs.

 The 46.5mm Movado Connect watch has a digital dial and a black silicone strap.
 The resolution of the 1.39″ screen is 400×400.
 Because this is a smartwatch, it can function as an extension of your phone—you can receive texts and emails, display phone calls, use social media, and play music.
 This one has 4GB storage and is compatible with Wifi and Bluetooth.